KnowledgeSysCapstone/ResearchHelper/README.md

 A vector search system based on Elasticsearch for finding research papers relevent to a claim.

+Simple use steps:
+1. Clone repo.
+2. ```docker-compose up --build```
+3. Wait until build finishes.
+4. ```python uploader.py``` |
+This will take a large amount of time (depending on settings).
+Go play some games or something.
+Default topic is papers concerning "food".
+5. Access front end at http://localhost:3000.
+6. Type a food-related claim and press search.

 ## System Architecture

 - **Elasticsearch**: Provides vector storage and search functionality.